 As the name suggests it is learning through engaging senses and in particular the sense of sight, hearing and touch but also taste and smell if possible.
 This method works really good with young children as this is exactly how they learn on their own but it can be easily used with all ages including teenagers.
 Basically it is how we all learn because we are sensory beings.
 If you observe children you will notice straight away that they need to touch things, they like colours and shapes, they are sensitive to rhythm and sounds.

-The main idea behind Multi-sensory approach is to offer children environment filled with multi-sensory stimuli so that they can learn the way the naturally do.
+The main idea behind Multi-sensory approach is to offer children environment filled with multi-sensory stimuli so that they can learn the way they naturally do.

 Also, appealing to more than one sense at one time is more effective especially when you consider differences in individual learning styles.
 Some children may be more touchy-feely whilst other might prefer audio-visual stimulation.
 Satisfying the needs of all children will be possible if you appeal to all senses.
 Multi-sensory classroom/playroom or any learning environment will always be more exciting and motivating and will offer more meaningful learning contexts.

-One needs to be particularly careful working with children with special needs to make sure the multi-sensory stimulation does not trigger or aggravate certain medical conditions, for example related to epilepsy.
+One needs to be particularly careful working with children with neurodiverse children and those with special learning needs and requirements to make sure the multi-sensory stimulation does not trigger or aggravate certain medical conditions, for example related to epilepsy.

 How to Introduce Multisensory learning